FAQs : Frequently Asked Questions

 | ||Talk to your Club Swim Chair and start by helping an experienced Scorer. |

 Learn the FCSL Scoring Rules.

 Make sure a copy of the FCSL Rule Book is on the scoring table for reference.

-There is at least one Scorer per team at each dual meet.
+There must be at least one Scorer per team at each dual meet.

-Relays (one per team only) score double per place.
+Relays (one per team only) score double per same number of places.

 | ||Yes, all FCSL WP Head Coaches will now be required to train as WP Referees before the season starts at the Mandatory WP meeting.|

 (WP administrative rule passed by FCSL Board in 2011.)

 |3.||How many Referees officiate each FCSL Water Polo game?
 [Topics]|